Kyle46220/ProductConfigurator/Notes.md

 where do I put scene add?
 Maybe I could Have maybe 30 or so meshes not added to the scene, and the functions just do the scene add. for each one.
 WE have a set up function that runs on mount and creates 30 Meshes.
 Then the other functions just assign dimensions, positions and names.

+when you use a forEach loop you can't .pop all items. the last one wont make it.

 // addShelves(shelfMesh, divMesh, config) {
 // //this takes the whole config object. and clones the shelves based on this object.